KhaledHasni/Codex/C programming/K.N.King's A Modern Approach/Chapter14/Takeaways.md

    * Any other tokens that the directive might need come last.
 * C is a permissive language with regards to whitespace characters.
 As a result, a preprocessing directive's tokens can be separated by any number of spaces and horizontal tabs.
 * A preprocessing directive ends at the first new-line character.
-   * C allows writing directives on multiple lines using a technique that the C standard calls "splicing".
+   * C allows writing a directive on multiple lines using a technique that the C standard calls "splicing".
-   * If we want to write to continue a directive on the next line, we must end the current line with a backslash character ```\```.
+   * If we want to continue writing a directive on the next line, we must end the current line with a backslash character ```\```.
 * A directive can be followed by a comment on the same line.
 * Preprocessing directives can appear anywhere in a program, even in the middle of functions.